A little bit about me, starting with the present, followed by a short summary of my journey to the present.

 Intensely Customer-Centric

 I’m intensely customer-centric, customer-focused, and customer-driven.
 If I’m assigned to you in any way, you can be sure I am representing you internally to my employer.
 I’m also obligated to the truth.
 You may not like the truth.
 But you deserve to hear the truth.
-Then you can decide for yourself, all facts on the table.
-I completely understand all the pressures and factors — politics, alignments, budgets, risk acceptance, etc. that organizations have to go through to make decisions.
-But I am for the customer.
+Then you can decide for yourself with all of facts on the table.
+I completely understand all the pressures and factors that organizations have to go through to make decisions: politics, alignments, budgets, risk acceptance, compliance, etc. But I am for the customer.

 Summary: The Last 25+ Years